rs-costa/rs-costa.github.io/index.md

 The the main topic of my PhD was in metabolic modeling of biological systems and I am still working on this theme.
-Since my PhD, I have been interested on the development and application of computational approaches, algorithms, models, and databases to Systems Biology, particularly for system level analysis of bacterial metabolism.
+Since my PhD, I have been interested on the development and application of computational approaches, algorithms, models, and databases to Systems Biology, particularly for system level analysis of microbial metabolism.
 Towards this end, I employ different modeling approaches including, ODE-based modeling, constraint-based modeling and hybrid approaches in close collaboration with experimental groups.
 I also belong to a [consortium of researchers](http://www.bit.ly/1OsnTZr) interested in whole-cell modelling using openly available softwares and standards.
 Finally, I am currently involving on the regular maintenance of